 A lawsuit in mid-Missouri’s Cole County Circuit Court in Jefferson City seeks disclosure of information from former Governor Eric Greitens nonprofit “A New Missouri Inc.”.
 The organization was set up after Greitens became governor in early 2017 to support his initiatives and agenda.

 Elad Gross, a 32-year-old attorney from St. Louis brought the case shortly after a House special committee dropped its investigation into Greitens for possible impeachment.
-The committee discontinued its probe of the former Republican governor, which included a subpoena of records from A New Missouri Inc. when he resigned from office June 1st.
+The committee discontinued its probe, which included a subpoena of records from A New Missouri Inc. when Greitens resigned from office June 1st.

 Gross argued at a hearing Thursday that he should have access to the records the House committee subpoenaed.
 Presiding Judge Jon Beetem delayed his decision on Gross’s request until he first decides in early October if the lawsuit itself will move forward.
 Beetem scheduled an October 4th hearing to hear arguments over A New Missouri’s motion to have the case dismissed.